EnviroDIY/ModularSensors/README.md

 ## <a name="Logger"></a>Basic Logger Functions
 Our main reason to unify the output from many sensors and variables is to easily log the data to an SD card and to send it to any other live streaming data receiver, like the [EnviroDIY data portal](http://data.envirodiy.org/).
-There are several modules available to use with the sensors to log data and stream data:  LoggerBase.h, LoggerEnviroDIY.h, and ModemSupport.h.
+There are several modules available to use with the sensors to log data and stream data:  LoggerBase.h, LoggerEnviroDIY.h, and LoggerModem.h.
 The classes Logger (in LoggerBase.h) is a sub-class of VariableArray and LoggerEnviroDIY (in LoggerEnviroDIY.h) is in-turn a sub-class of Logger.
 They contain all of the functions available to a VariableArray as described above.
 The Logger class adds the abilities to communicate with a DS3231 real time clock, to put the board into deep sleep between readings to conserver power, and to write the data from the sensors to a csv file on a connected SD card.
-The ModemSupport module is essentially a wrapper for [TinyGSM](https://github.com/EnviroDIY/TinyGSM) which adds quick functions for turning modem on and off to save power and to synchronize the real-time clock with the [NIST Internet time service](https://www.nist.gov/pml/time-and-frequency-division/services/internet-time-service-its).
-The LoggerEnviroDIY class uses ModemSupport.h to add the ability to properly format and send data to the [EnviroDIY data portal](http://data.envirodiy.org/).
+The LoggerModem module is essentially a wrapper for [TinyGSM](https://github.com/EnviroDIY/TinyGSM) which adds quick functions for turning modem on and off to save power and to synchronize the real-time clock with the [NIST Internet time service](https://www.nist.gov/pml/time-and-frequency-division/services/internet-time-service-its).
+The LoggerEnviroDIY class uses LoggerModem.h to add the ability to properly format and send data to the [EnviroDIY data portal](http://data.envirodiy.org/).

 ### Functions Available for a Logger Object: